cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 ## Decision

 ### The Phases of a Consumer Chain
-In Permissionless ICS, launching an Opt In chain is **only** possible through a transaction and not through a [`MsgConsumerAddition`](https://github.com/cosmos/interchain-security/blob/v5.1.0/proto/interchain_security/ccv/provider/v1/tx.proto#L111).
+In Permissionless ICS, launching an Opt In chain is **only** possible through a transaction and not through a [`MsgConsumerAddition`](https://github.com/cosmos/interchain-security/blob/v5.1.0/proto/interchain_security/ccv/provider/v1/tx.proto#L111) proposal.
 Nevertheless, ICS does not eliminate the `MsgConsumerAddition` governance proposal, as proposals are still necessary for Top N chains.
 Because of this, this ADR outlines a solution that attempts to preserve as much of the governance proposal code as possible.
 Additionally, to make the distinction between governance-proposed versus transaction-launched chains clearer, in Permissionless ICS, we can only add, modify, or remove Top N chains with governance proposals (i.e., `MsgConsumerAddition`, `MsgConsumerModification`, and `MsgConsumerRemoval`) and we can only add, modify, or remove Opt In chains with transactions.
-Note however that a Top N chain can transform to an Opt In Chain through a `MsgConsumerModification` that sets `top_N == 0` but not vice versa.
+Note however that a Top N chain can transform to an Opt In Chain through a `MsgConsumerModification` proposal that sets `top_N == 0` but not vice versa.
-In what follows, what we describe applies mostly for transaction-based (i.e., Opt In) consumer chains, unless stated otherwise.

 A consumer chain can reside in four phases: i) _registered_, ii) _initialized_, iii) _launched_, and iv) _stopped_ phase as seen in the diagram below:
 ![Phases of a consumer chain](./adr18_phases_of_a_consumer_chain.png)

-**Registered phase.** When a Top N chain is first proposed through a `MsgConsumerAddition` proposal or an Opt In chain is registered (more on this later) using the `MsgRegisterConsumerChain` transaction, the consumer chain resides in the _registered_ phase.
+**Registered phase.** When a Top N chain is first proposed through a `MsgConsumerAddition` proposal or an Opt In chain is registered using the `MsgConsumerRegistration` transaction (more on this later), the consumer chain resides in the _registered_ phase.
 A consumer chain in the registered phase might end up not launching, i.e., the `MsgConsumerAddition` proposal does not pass or the registered Opt In chain is never initialized (see below).
 At this phase, as well as in the initialized and launched phases, validators can choose to opt in on the consumer chain.

-**Initialized phase.** If the `MsgConsumerAddition` of a Top N chain passes or a registered Opt In chain is set to launch with the `MsgInitializeConsumerChain` transaction, then the chain moves to the _initialized_ phase.
+**Initialized phase.** If the `MsgConsumerAddition` proposal of a Top N chain passes or a registered Opt In chain is set to launch with the `MsgConsumerInitialization` transaction, then the chain moves to the _initialized_ phase.
-In the initialized phase, an Opt In chain can choose to change the consumer chain parameters, such as `spawnTime`, etc. by issuing a new `MsgInitializeConsumerChain`.
+In the initialized phase, an Opt In chain can choose to change the consumer chain parameters, such as `spawnTime`, etc. by issuing a new `MsgConsumerInitialization`.
 This is not the case for Top N chains, where a `MsgConsumerModification` can only be issued after a consumer chain [has started](https://github.com/cosmos/interchain-security/blob/v5.1.0/x/ccv/provider/keeper/legacy_proposal.go#L89).

 **Launched phase.** When the [`spawnTime`](https://github.com/cosmos/interchain-security/blob/v5.1.0/proto/interchain_security/ccv/provider/v1/provider.proto#L57) passes and [at least one validator has opted in](https://github.com/cosmos/interchain-security/blob/v5.1.0/x/ccv/provider/keeper/proposal.go#L430) the chain can launch and moves to the _launched_ phase.
-While in launched phase, a Top N consumer chain can choose to modify its parameters through a `MsgConsumerModification` and an Opt In chain can change its parameters by issuing the `MsgUpdateConsumerChain` transaction.
+While in launched phase, a Top N consumer chain can choose to modify its parameters through a `MsgConsumerModification` and an Opt In chain can change its parameters by issuing the `MsgConsumerModification` transaction.

 **Stopped phase.** Lastly, a Top N chain can choose to exit ICS by issuing a `MsgConsumerRemoval` and an Opt In chain can issue a transaction to stop the chain.
 After some period of time (e.g., provider's unbonding period), all state related to the stopped consumer chain can be removed.
 We